Blue Heelers: episode guide

 Episode 12.06 (463)

-Susie and Alex follow up a frantic mother's report that her young teenage daughter has been abducted.
-They suspect she's run away, but the mother shows them questionable email correspondence on the girl's computer from someone calling themselves Spunk Bubble.
-And her best friend reports they were followed home from school by a suspicious man.
+Susie and Alex follow up a frantic mother's report that her twelve-year-old daughter has been abducted.
+Susie is initially dismissive and suspects the girl has run away, but the mother shows them questionable email correspondence on the girl's computer from someone calling themselves Spunk Bubble and her best friend reports they were followed home from school by a suspicious man.

-Guest Starring: Gary Sweet as Danny O'Keefe, Reshad Strik as Tony Peroni, Joe Brukner as Butch O'Keefe, Wesley Scott as Birdie Edwards, John Brumpton as Tim Merrett, Tom Doyle as Paul Merrett, Christen O'Leary as Lauren Clarke, Nikita Royer-Pritchard as Renee Clarke, Pepita Emmerichs as Ally Shaw, Lisa Angove as Ally's Mother, Toby Newton as Todd Morley
+Guest Starring: Gary Sweet as Danny O'Keefe; Reshad Strik as Tony Peroni, Joe Brukner as Butch O'Keefe, Wesley Scott as Birdie Edwards, John Brumpton as Tim Merrett, Tom Doyle as Paul Merrett, Christen O'Leary as Lauren Clarke, Nikita Rover-Pritchard as Renee Clarke, Pepita Emmerichs as Ally Shaw, Lisa Angove as Ally's Mother, Toby Newton as Todd Morley

 One Good Turn